Japan – Wildlife Conservation and Cultural Immersion

 Conservation of the Crested Ibis

 The Crested Ibis (“Nipponia nippon”) is a remarkable bird that was once common in Japan and China.
 Yet, their populations declined because of the loss of natural habitats and industrial agriculture.
-In 2002, there were only around 150 Nippon Ibises left worldwide and the last one died in Japan in 2003.
-Japan, in cooperation with the Chinese government, launched an acclaimed reintroduction program on Sado Island in 2008.
+There were only 5 wild ibises left in Japan in 1981.
+The bird was declared “extinct in the wild”.
+They were captures to be bred in captivity.
+In 2008, the first Ibises of this program were released into the wild.
 They brought crested Ibises from China and bred them in captivity for release.
-They observed the first hatchings in the wild in 2012, and today there are around 440 ibises on Sado Island.
+They observed the first hatchings in the wild in 2012, and today there are around 500 ibises on Sado Island and mainland Japan.

 Several environmental organizations, which often cooperate with Japanese universities, are active on Sado Island.
 You can regularly take part in various activities of these organizations.
 This includes monitoring Crested Ibises, finding nests and counting eggs, working on biotopes, as well as preparing and conducting environmental events and campaigns.
 In addition, we regularly visit sites of biological or geological interest in Sado, such as the public Crested Ibis Breeding and Research Center.